 |The New Dehli iron pillar, while certainly a work of art and

 technological cunning, is actually made from a poor kind of steel.
-Its composition varies and the carbon
+Its composition varies and the carbon concentration is

 generally low.
 Typically it contains somewhat more phosphorous than carbon.
 In consequence, it shows the

-typical phosphorous "ghost structure" (see below) when a
+typical phosphorous "ghost structure" (see below) when a structural etch is done.

 Moreover, it contains a lot of slag inclusions.
 Really - look a the the picture below!
 The large black stuff is slag.
 I don't want to be a spoil sport, but if a composite material like this can still be called "steel" is questionable.
 In any case, a sword made from that material may not have corroded easily but I don't believe you would have been happy with it in a fight.

 |The Dehli pillar illustrates quite nicely that whenever you attempted to make

 steel in ancient times, you may have run into phosphorous (P) as one of the major alloying elements in your steel.
+That

-That was true then, and it still is true now.
+was true then, and it still is true now.
 Part of the reason for this is that the "bog iron", used for millennia to make iron and steel in large parts of the world, contained

 relatively large amounts of phosphorous.
 Regular ore in large parts of the word is often phosphorous-rich, too.

 Part of the steel technology of old thus followed the old anglo-saxon proverb "if you can't beat 'em, join 'em", and made and used primarily phosphorous steel or phosphorous-carbon and not "plain" carbon steel.

 |You, the smith of old, did not have they the faintest idea about phosphorous in

 your iron, of course.
-When you made (or more likely bought) a piece of iron / steel, you didn't call it carbon or
+When you made (or more likely bought) a piece of iron / steel, you didn't call it carbon or phosphorous

 steel.
-You differentiated the various kinds of iron / steel available in different ways - and we do not know much about that.
-Perhaps you
+You differentiated the various kinds of iron / steel available in different ways - and we do not know much about

 If you belonged to the smiths who could, for example, make a Roman pattern welded sword of the 3rd century, you must have had had a whole bag of tricks up your sleeve, and it is doubtful that we know them all.
 I have tried to collect some of that in a science module but we can never be sure of what we missed.

-|So you actually made
+|So you actually made phosphorous

-for wear but not as badly corroded as carbon
+for wear but not as badly corroded as carbon steel swords.

 If those phosphorous steel swords would have been an inferior product that got you killed easily, they wouldn't have been on the market for centuries in the good old times.